Emergency Planning and Resilience Consultant

 The role includes a requirement to be able to physically respond to Chelmsford or other Essex locations as part of an on-call duty system (up to 13 weeks per year).
-Team members are required to physically attend team days in the office (currently twice per month but subject to change due to business need).
+Team members are required to physically attend team days in the office (currently on Wednesdays each week, but subject to change due to business need).
 There will also be other occasions where physical attendance is required at meetings in Essex, and other UK locations is required (ad-hoc, but increasingly common).
 Therefore, the post holder will need to have a driving licence and access to a vehicle, or the ability to meet the mobility requirements of the role through other means.

 To read more about us please visit Corporate Services

 Why Essex?
 Essex County Council has a location to be proud of.
 Our 1,300 square miles stretch from Constable Country to the Thames Estuary, from the dynamic M11 corridor to the traditional seaside resorts of Clacton and Walton.
 England’s oldest town, Colchester, and two of its newest – Basildon and Harlow – are right here.
 Along with the City of Chelmsford, the county town, they form our major population centres.
 It means real choice and makes Essex the ideal place for your career.
 Read more about us here.

 Essex County Council is proud to be a Disability Confident Leader.
 We’re committed to interview all disabled applicants who choose to apply under our Job Interview Scheme if they meet the minimum requirements of the job.
 Please speak to our Recruiters if you require any reasonable adjustments during the process.

 We’re also committed to interview all veterans and care leavers, who meet the minimum requirements of the role for which they are applying.

 If you are interested in finding out more about this role, we would love to hear from you.
 Please apply via the Working for Essex website.